cecyc/fun-with-sql-queries/readme.md

 INSERT INTO orders VALUES (378, "51", "1", "1", CURRENT_TIMESTAMP);
 ```

 That's it!
-We are not SQL wizards!
+We are now SQL wizards!